salilab/saliweb/doc/modules/frontend.rst

       :meth:`~IncomingJob.submit` method to actually submit the job to the cluster, then point the user to the URL where job results can be obtained.

-   .. method:: get_results_page(job, archive_time)
+   .. method:: get_results_page(job)

       Return the HTML content of the results page (that shown when the user tries to view job results).
-It is passed the name of the job and the time at which job results will be removed, and is run in the job's directory.
+It is passed a :class:`CompletedJob` object that contains information such as the name of the job and the time at which job results will be removed, and is run in the job's directory.
       This method is empty by default, and must be overridden for each web service.
 Typically this method will